graphql-java/java-dataloader/README.md

 application to safely distribute data fetching requirements throughout your application and maintain minimal outgoing data requests.

+In the example above, the first call to dispatch will cause the batched user keys (1 and 2) to be fired at the BatchLoader function to load 2 users.

+Since each `thenAccept` callback made more calls to `userLoader` to get the "user they they invited", another 2 user keys are fired at the BatchLoader function for them.

+In this case the `userLoader.dispatchAndJoin()` is used to fire a dispatch call, wait for it (aka join it), see if the data loader has more batched entries, (which is does) and then it repeats this until the data loader internal queue of keys is empty.
+At this point we have made 2 batched calls instead of the niave 4 calls we might have made if we did not "batch" the calls to load data.

 ## Differences to reference implementation